leenasohail/PhysiGym/man/TUTORIAL_physigym_model.md

 In the studio, we specified the unit of the drug_dose parameter as a fraction.
 This means, in Gymnasium terms, we have a Box space.

-First, let's comment out or delete the default 'discrete': spaces.Discrete(2)!
+First, let's comment out or delete the default "discrete": spaces.Discrete(2)!
 Then let's declare a Box space labeled drug_dose
 This is a single continuous vector with all possible real values from 0 to 1.